maarten-pennings/howto/c64functons/readme.md

 - **Built-in string functions**
   `DEF FN NUMDIG(X)=LEN(STR(X)-1)`
-  It is counter intuitive (given the restriction of only supporting float-to-float signature), but string functions are allowed in a function body.
+  It is counter intuitive, given the restriction of only supporting float-to-float signature, but string functions are allowed in a function body.
 The only catch, the top-level expression must return a float.
   So a string must be made numeric with e.g. `VAL()`, `LEN()`, or `ASC()`.